sarimarton/commenting-tool/README.md

-# New Project
+# Commenting Tool

-> ✨ Bootstrapped with Create Snowpack App (CSA).

-## Available Scripts

-### npm start
+This app contains 2 versions of the assignment, in a single app, side-by-side.

+The first version was made for the sake of simplicity.
+It only uses plain React useState hooks.

+The second version uses Redux with strongly typed hooks and middleware.
+It better scales in the long run IMO, with enough awareness on the selectors of course.
+I didn't want to be opinionated with other directions, but if I wanted a reactive state system, I'd choose Recoil, and if I faced more complex behaviors, I'd go with XState.

+#### Stack:
+- Snowpack
+- React
+- Redux
+- Tailwind

+#### Installation
+  `npm install`

+#### Run
+  `npm start`

-Runs the app in the development mode.
+  It runs the app in the development mode.
 Open http://localhost:8080 to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

-### npm run build
+#### Build
+  `npm run build`

-Builds a static copy of your site to the `build/` folder.
+Builds a static copy of the app to the `build/` folder.
-Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" to your `snowpack.config.js` config file.

-### npm test

-Launches the application test runner.
-Run with the `--watch` flag (`npm test -- --watch`) to run in interactive watch mode.